 Or go with live insects that your pet can hunt.
 These black soldier fly larvae come 1500 to a box.
 They are shipped expedited so that they arrive alive.
 And they are raised on vitamin and mineral-packed food.

 Geckos also love to eat roaches, specifically these small ones.
 They ship expedited to your home.
 But don’t worry if they get loose.
 They don’t fly or climb vertical surfaces.
 Furthermore, they are a tropical insect that won’t survive long outside the right environment.

 How often do crested geckos eat?

-Some eat every night, but most tend to eat only a few times a week.
-Provide food every other night or every third night.
-In winter, the cold weather would reduce their appetite, and thus, their feeding frequency, while summer increases markedly their metabolism and appetite.
-Be careful to keep them under 82 degrees at any time.
-Feeding more dusted bugs in the warmer months may spur growth and help breeding females get enough fat, protein and calcium.
+In winter, the cold weather reduces their appetite, and thus, their feeding frequency, while summer increases markedly their metabolism and appetite.
+Be careful to keep them under 82 degrees all the time because they don’t tolerate high temperatures.
+Feeding more dusted bugs in the warmer months may spur growth and help breeding females get enough fat, protein, and calcium.

 If your pet does stop eating for a while, do not panic, this is because your pet’s metabolism is different from that of other mammals.
 A healthy crested gecko can go for several weeks without eating.
 But always have food available during this time.
 Take them to a vet if you don’t see signs of eating for three weeks, or if they are lethargic or show other signs of illness.

 In its native land of New Caledonia, a crested gecko usually eats fruits and insects.
 In this guide, we will delve into details of what this lizard can consume.

 There was a time when captive geckos were fed with baby food mixed with crickets to supplement the creatures in terms of nutrition.
 However, such a diet would eventually lead to nutritional imbalance and would cripple or kill your pet.
 Moreover, a crested gecko should not consume food with a high ratio of phosphorus.